ffund/intro-ml-tss21/slides/1-intro-ml.md

 ::: notes

-You read or will read some notes on a 1964 attempt to solve this problem.
+You will read some notes on a 1964 attempt to solve this problem.
 Was that attempt using ML, or was it rule-driven?
 Would this be a good candidate for ML?
 Why or why not?

 Are there any important reasons *not* to use ML for this?